jackwkeane/hashtab/README.md

 Use the hashTab.c and hashTab_funcs.h files, without modification, as your top-level/main file and program-specific-function header file, respectively.
 You can copy the ~merle/109/prog2/hashTab_init2buckets and ~merle/109/prog2/hashTab_init100buckets executables to your prog2 directory to compare their output and return code against your program’s output and return code.
 These files were created by setting INITIALBUCKETS value in global_defs.h to 2 and 100, respectively, compiling, and then renaming the hashTab executable appropriately.

-Place information at the top of any file you create.
-Change the first comment to match the file.

-/*
- * hashTab Supporting Functions
- * Program 2 assignment
- * CSE109 Fall 2021
- * student ID (e.g., idk321):
- * student Last name:
- * student First name:
- * gitHub ID:
- */

-When compiling to prepare for linking, use the following arguments to gcc.

--g -c -Wall -Wextra -Wwrite-strings

-When compiling to link, use the following argument to gcc.

--g

-Check for memory leaks by running the valgrind tool as follows.

-valgrind --leak-check=yes hashTab <set of valid arguments>

-Push your changes to GitHub regularly… or else!
-You must submit makefile, hashTab_funcs.c, syscalls.h, and syscalls.c

-Work independently.
-Do not share code or look at each other’s code.
-Discussing concepts/approaches is acceptable.

-Post any questions/comments on Piazza.
-Enjoy!